tapl-org/tapl/doc/ground-rules.md

 * Tapl doesn't have a type system; it's a multi-layered codebase.
 Parts of each layer may type-check, evaluate, or perform other operations.
 * $\dfrac{a}{a'} \coloneqq a$ evaluates to $a'$ in one step, or forward the evaluation.
 * VS Code shows the formulas in a pretty format
-* When the evaluation or the seperation opertor returns the same term, it indicates that the term is either a value or has become stuck.
+* When the evaluation or the seperation operator returns the same term, it indicates that the term is either a value or has become stuck.
   * A closed term is stuck if it is in normal form but not a value ~ TAPL Book 3.5.15

 ## Examples